Primary Font: Proxima Nova

 Secondary Serif Fonts

 The following two serif fonts are approved for secondary uses.
-Source Serif Pro and Georgia should be used sparingly and only for special purposes such as books and other text-heavy documents which call for the readability of a serif font.
+Source Serif Pro and Georgia should be used sparingly and only for special purposes such as books and other text-heavy documents that call for the readability of a serif font.